-Announced 58 new cases of Springfield residents testing positive for COVID-19 (Coronavirus).

-- Total positive cases now at 1,339 - O City continues to see a rise in cases.
-As more target testing becomes available these numbers will most likely continue to increase we must remain vigilant - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - National Guard Med Tech through state Department of Public Health and City Health Department continue to provide assistance with our long-term care facilities with testing aspects - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - School nurses continue to help with contact tracing - Over 700 contact tracing has been done so far - Reviewing plans to expand city contact tracing abilities through Governor Baker's continued initiative efforts - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
-Still very important, even though hospital numbers are stable, public health is population based and our numbers are still rising - Homeless Triage facilities and operations up and running - Partnership with Baystate Health to begin testing at city's Homeless Triage Facility 25 tested after consent forms filled out.
-Results all negative - Partnership with Mercy Medical for testing at the Springfield Rescue Mission - Taylor Street site by Friday or Saturday; Mill Street site by next week - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
+- Announced 96 new cases of Springfield residents testing positive for COVID-19 (Coronavirus). - o 48 new cases reported Friday morning - o 48 new cases reported late Friday afternoon - Total positive cases now at 1,435 - O City continues to see a rise in cases.
+As more target testing becomes available these numbers will most likely continue to increase we must remain vigilant - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - National Guard Med Tech through state Department of Public Health and City Health Department continue to provide assistance with our long-term care facilities with testing aspects - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - School nurses continue to help with contact tracing - Over 800 contact tracing has been done so far - Reviewing plans to expand city contact tracing abilities through Governor Baker's continued initiative efforts - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
+Still very important, even though hospital numbers are stable, public health is population based and our numbers are still rising - Homeless Triage facilities and operations up and running - 30 tested earlier this week (all negative), 28 tested today and an additional 50 scheduled to be tested on Monday and 50 scheduled to be tested on Tuesday.
+Total population scheduled to be tested would be 158 individuals - o Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Springfield Rescue Mission - Taylor Street site by Friday or Saturday; Mill Street site by next week - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
 8:30am 7pm.